-The professional placement is an exciting opportunity to put all your training into practice and play an active role in real matters and cases.
+The PLT placement is an exciting opportunity to put all your training into practice and play an active role in real matters and cases.
 For many PLT students, the professional placement is one of the first times they will get to work in a real-life legal office.
-Many placements give students a chance to meet with clients, attend court hearings, and draft actual legal documents.
-In many ways, the placement is a bridge between legal studies and legal practice, and an important step towards your life as a legal practitioner.
+Many PLT placements give students a chance to meet with clients, attend court hearings, and draft actual legal documents.
+In many ways, the PLT placement is a bridge between legal studies and legal practice, and an important step towards your life as a legal practitioner.

 – law firms;

 – courts or tribunals;

 – in-house legal departments;

 – other organisations offering legal work experience recognised by Leo Cussen as satisfying the requirements of the PLT.